Kiss (UK radio station): Legal licence

-Despite the temptation to return to the air again illegally, Kiss held off as the IBA floated that further licences would be made available, which they did in September 1989.
-Kiss re-prepared their application, but this time would gain the backing and majority investment of media group EMAP.
+Despite the temptation to return to the air again illegally, Kiss held off as the IBA had said they would make more licences available, which they did in September 1989.
+Kiss re-prepared their application, but this time got the backing and majority investment of media group EMAP.
 On 17 December 1989, the IBA announced that Kiss had been awarded a licence on their second attempt.

-Kiss would establish its new studios and office on Holloway Road, and on 1 September 1990, Kiss commenced its legal broadcasting as Kiss 100.
-Gordon Mac led a countdown in the studio to the official launch; the first tune played being "Pirates Anthem" by Cocoa Tea and Shabba Ranks, followed by Norman Jay hosting the very first full show.
+Kiss established its new studios and office on Holloway Road, and on 1 September 1990, Kiss began legal broadcasting as Kiss 100.
+Gordon Mac led a countdown in the studio to the official launch at 12pm; the first tune played being "Pirates Anthem" by Cocoa Tea and Shabba Ranks, followed by Norman Jay hosting the very first full show.

 The Channel 4 documentary Radical Radio followed Kiss as it came off air as a pirate station, gained its licence, built its new studios, and commenced legal broadcasting.